Search

 The law now covers:

-• Move at least one lane away from the stopped vehicle
+• Move at least one complete lane away from the stopped vehicle

 • Check mirrors and blind spots carefully

-Option 2: Slow Down (If You Cannot Move Over)
+Option 2: Reduce Speed (If You Cannot Safely Move)

-• Reduce speed to 20 mph below the posted limit
+• Reduce speed to 20 mph below posted limit

-• Special rule for low-speed zones: If the limit is 20 mph or less, slow to 5 mph
+• Special rule for low-speed zones: If posted limit is 20 mph or less, reduce to 5 mph

-• Maintain this reduced speed until you pass the vehicle
+• Maintain reduced speed until you completely clear the vehicle/scene

-• Return to normal speed only after you clear the area
+• Return to normal speed only after passing safely

 Violation causing accident or injury: